By Lisa Steele

 4. Winterized Chicken Coops

-Insulating your coop traps the body heat that chickens create while they sleep.
+Insulating your chicken coop traps the body heat that chickens create while they sleep.
 If your coop isn’t insulated, simply stack bales of straw along the inside walls.
 Straw, being hollow, has wonderful insulating properties as it traps warm air inside the shafts.
 Furthermore, straw bales take up “dead air” space and make it easier for the chickens to warm their house using their own body heat.

 If there’s no room inside your coop for straw bales, consider stacking them along the outside walls of your coop with a tarp over them as protection from the elements.
 Come spring, you can use the straw as mulch in your garden or in the run to absorb some of the spring mud.
 A nice thick layer of chopped straw on the floor of your coop will also help keep your flock warmer through the winter.